Galaxy Cyclone Braiger

 Galaxy Cyclone Braiger (銀河旋風ブライガー, Ginga Senpū Buraigā) is a mecha anime series aired from 1981 to 1982 in Japan.
 There were 39 episodes aired.
 Other loosely translated names include "Braiger", "Bryger", "Brygar", "Galactic Whirlwind Bryger", "Galactic Cyclone Braiger", and "Cosmo Runner".
 It is the first entry in the J9 Series, and the overarching story continues in Galactic Gale Baxingar and Galactic Whirlwind Sasuraiger over the course of several centuries.

 Original Story

-In the year 2111, the solar system has been colonised with various criminal organisations running amok.
+In the year 2111, the Solar System has been colonised.
+The colonies have various criminal organisations running amok.
 Team Cosmoranger J9 is assembled with Isaac Godonov, Blaster Kid, Steven Bowie, and Angel Omachi fighting the underworld scourge throughout the solar system.
 With the robot Braiger, they are a mercenary team that will handle any missions the police will not handle.

 Meanwhile, Earth has been divided into the four Connections of Omega, Red Dragon, Volga and Nubia while the other celestial bodies are divided into the five Connections of Galico (Jupiter), Viking (Mars), Venus, Uranus, and the Weapons Guild (Mercury).
 Through Khamen Khamen, Nubia hatches a plan to rule the solar system in which Jupiter is destroyed, leading to the creation of over 30 smaller planets that could sustain life.
 However, such a plan would lead to the destruction of Earth's inhabitants.